 The MOT problem has been recognized as the backbone of numerous important applications, such as matching in economics~\citep{Ekeland-2005-Optimal, Carlier-2010-Matching, Chiapporri-2010-Hedonic}, density functional theory in physics~\citep{Seidl-2007-Strictly, Buttazzo-2010-Optimal, Cotar-2013-Density, Mendl-2013-Kantorovich}, generalized Euler flow in fluid dynamics~\citep{Brenier-1989-Least, Brenier-1999-Minimal, Brenier-2008-Generalized} and financial mathematics~\citep{Dolinsky-2014-Robust, Galichon-2014-Stochastic}.
 Over the past five years, the MOT problem has begun to attract considerable attention, due in part to a wide variety of emerging applications in machine learning, including generative adversarial networks (GANs)~\citep{Choi-2018-Stargan, Cao-2019-Multi}, clustering~\citep{Mi-2020-Multi}, domain adaptation~\citep{Hui-2018-Unsupervised, He-2019-Attgan} and Wasserstein barycenters~\citep{Agueh-2011-Barycenters, Cuturi-2014-Fast, Benamou-2015-Iterative, Carlier-2015-Numerical, Srivastava-2018-Scalable}.
 Due to the space limit, we refer the interested readers to~\citet{Pass-2015-Multi} for other applications of the MOT problem and~\citet{Peyre-2019-Computational} for more details of the MOT problem from a computational point of view.

-In order to further motivate the MOT problem, we briefly describe two representative application problems arising from machine learning. \begin{example}[Multimarginal Wasserstein GAN] The multimarginal Wasserstein GAN~\citep{Cao-2019-Multi} is proposed to optimize a feasible MOT distance among different domains.
+In order to further motivate the MOT problem, we briefly describe two representative application problems arising from machine learning. \begin{example} The multimarginal Wasserstein GANs~\citep{Cao-2019-Multi} are proposed to optimize a feasible MOT distance among different domains.
 This approach is based on a new dual formulation of the MOT distance and overcomes the limitations of existing methods by alleviating the distribution mismatching issue and exploiting cross-domain correlations.

 We consider $m \geq 2$ target domains $\{\DCal_k\}_{k \in [m]}$ and the associated generative models $g_k$ parameterized by $\theta_k$ for all $k \in [m]$.
 Let $\FCal = \{f: \br^d \rightarrow \br\}$ be the class of discriminators parameterized by $w$, we define the MOT distance in the dual form as follows,